132nd-etcher/docs/OvGME for pilots/index.md

 *Note*: using the "profile" feature of //ovgme is not mandatory; the only thing that matters is that all mods are removed before updating DCS.

-# Manual installation of the mods
+# Manual installation of mods and skins

 **Note**: this is *NOT* a recommended procedure, and is included only for information.